 How many of us are living with back and neck pain?
 Perhaps your upper back hurts after every long day at work.
 Maybe you wake up most mornings with a stiff neck.
 Or your pain shows up randomly and severely.
 Each person’s spine is unique to their body and their daily routine.
 But too many of us shrug off the pain (literally) as a fact of life.

-How can you know if your back or neck pain is severe enough to schedule a visit with your physician?
+How can you know if your back or neck pain is severe enough to seek medical help?

 We spoke with Venkat Ganapathy, MD, an orthopedic surgeon specializing in spinal surgery at Banner – University Medicine Orthopedics Clinic in Tucson, AZ.
 He remarked that your “bad back” isn’t something you should just have to live with.
 Putting off treatment could be a sign of something serious or lead to more severe issues down the road.
 He outlined a list of common symptoms, breaking them down into categories of severity.